Avoid Animal Diseases at Petting Zoos

-(This list isn't intended to be fully comprehensive – it simply provides examples of the many germs and diseases that can be transmitted from animals to humans).Safety Tips for Children and Adults Feeding and Petting Non-Domesticated Animals
+This list isn't intended to be fully comprehensive – it simply provides examples of the many germs and diseases that can be transmitted from animals to humans.Safety Tips for Feeding and Petting Non-Domesticated Animals

 - Wear covered shoes and long-sleeve shirts (slacks are also preferable).
-It's important to minimize areas of your body that are exposed to animal saliva, hair, waste products, and any ground cover that could contain infected materials.
+It's essential to minimize areas of your body exposed to animal saliva, hair, waste products, and any ground cover containing infected materials.

 - Put away and close all food containers.
 Never walk around of farm or other unusual animals with open food or drink containers because of the increased risk of contamination.
-It is best to keep these items in a safe place and stop somewhere and fully wash your hands before eating anything.
-Always inquire in advance as to whether there will be adequate places to wash your hands when choosing an animal exhibit or petting zoo.
+It is best to keep these items safe, stop somewhere, and thoroughly wash your hands before eating anything.
+Always inquire whether there will be good places to wash your hands when choosing an animal exhibitor petting zoo.

-- Never accept either raw (unpasteurized) food or beverages just produced by any live animal on exhibit or in a petting zoo.
-Remember to put away personal food and never try to share any of it with the animals.
+- Never accept raw (unpasteurized) food or beverages produced by any live animal on exhibit or in a petting zoo.
+Remember to put away personal food and never try to share it with the animals.

 - Always carefully supervise your small children who are visiting animals.
-The Centers for Disease Control & Prevention (CDC) website advises parents and adults to warn kids ahead of time to never try to put their fingers or thumbs in an animals’ mouth.
-Younger children regularly place their own fingers in their mouths quite often, so keeping those body parts clean can help them avoid picking up serious germs and infections.
+The Centers for Disease Control & Prevention (CDC) website advises parents and adults to warn kids to never try to put their fingers or thumbs in an animal's mouth.
+Younger children regularly place their fingers in their mouths often, so keeping those body parts clean can help them avoid picking up serious germs and infections.

 - Keep in mind that many sick animals may look healthy.
-Just looking at the animals can be a good learning experience – you don't need to touch the animals to enjoy seeing them.
+Just looking at the animals can be a good learning experience – you don't need to touch them to enjoy seeing them.

 - Hand sanitizers are not a good substitute for washing your hands.
 While you may choose to use these, it's far better to only visit animals near full-service restrooms where you and your children can wash your hands with soap before heading home.
 Hand sanitizers should only be viewed as secondary clean-up materials.

-Always tell your children that when they visit the homes of other kids when you're not present, they should avoid touching or petting any animals, especially those that aren't dogs and cats that regularly live indoors.
-Too many people allow kids to adopt small animals and then fail to keep them fully vaccinated and in good health.
+Always tell your children that when they visit other kids' homes when you're not present, they should avoid touching or petting any animals, especially those that aren't dogs and cats that regularly live indoors.
+Too many people allow kids to adopt small animals and fail to keep them vaccinated and healthy.Sacramento Premises Liability Lawyer

-I’m Ed Smith, a Sacramento Premises Liability Lawyer.
-If you or your child have been seriously injured by an animal while visiting any petting zoo or other public places where animals are on display, be sure to contact my office right away.
-Call me at (916) 921-6400, (800) 404-5400 for free and friendly advice with no obligation, or contact me online here.
-If the facts of your case support it, my office can file a lawsuit on your behalf to seek compensation for all your pain and suffering, medical expenses, lost earnings, and other expenses.
+If you or your child have been seriously injured by an animal while visiting any petting zoo or other public places where animals are on display, contact our office immediately.
+Call our Sacramento premises liability lawyers at (916) 921-6400 or (800) 404-5400 for free and friendly advice with no obligation, or contact us online.
+If the facts of your case support it, our office can file a lawsuit on your behalf to seek compensation for all your pain and suffering, medical expenses, lost earnings, and other expenses.